scidsg/hushline/docs/README.md

 3. **Compose your message:** Once you have accessed the Hush Line address, you will see a simple interface for composing your message.
 Verify the address of who you're sending the message tom, then type your message into the provided text box.

-4. **Send the message:** After composing your message, click the "Submit" or "Send" button to securely send the message.
+4. **Send the message:** After composing your message, click the "Submit" button to securely send the message.
 The platform will encrypt your message using the recipient's PGP public key, ensuring that only they can decrypt and read it.

 By following these steps, you can safely and anonymously share sensitive information with the intended recipient through Hush Line.